ross-newman/vivoe-lite/README.md

 This standard is also mandated in the NATO version of GVA (NGVA).

 ### STANAG 4697 - Platform Extended Video Standard (PLEVID)
 AIM The aim of this NATO standardization agreement (STANAG) is to respond to the following interoperability requirements.
-Adopts DEF STAN 00-083 and allows for GigE.
+Adopts DEF STAN 00-083 and allows for [GigE Vision](https://www.visiononline.org/vision-standards-details.cfm?type=5).

 ### RFC
 * [RFC 4175](https://tools.ietf.org/html/rfc4175) RTP Payload Format for Uncompressed Video